A Grateful Reminder

 I have a roof over my head, a comfortable bed to sleep in, food to eat, and a family that loves me.
 I am blessed.

-Over the last week, I realized I wasn’t really grateful.
+Last week, I realized I wasn’t really grateful.

 My husband and I live comfortably in a 41-foot Class A Motorhome.
 We are currently parked in a resort in Arizona near the hospital where he works as a travel nurse.
 While he is at the hospital, I work on my freelance copywriting business at my desk.